Health & Safety Guidelines

 Daily Health Screenings

 All students, employees, and visitors, regardless of vaccination status, will be required to complete a COVID-19 screening survey on our LiveSafe app before arriving to campus for the day, or, if you live on campus, before going to class.
 Residential students are required to fill out the survey every day.
-Proof of the Daily Health Screening is also required to enter University Commons and the Sports Center.
+Proof of the Daily Health Screening is also required to enter University Commons.

-In order to help ensure the health and safety of the UHart campus community and the public from the spread of COVID-19, all students, employees, and visitors, regardless of vaccination status, are required to wear face coverings when in public.
+While we recognize that guidelines continue to evolve, in order to maintain the safety and well-being of our guests and staff, the University will still require everyone on campus to wear masks when in public.
 This means when you are not in your personal living space, including in the classroom, you must wear a face covering.

 Maintaining space between yourself and others is one of the best ways to avoid being exposed to the COVID-19 virus and to slow its spread.
 There have been cases of people being diagnosed with COVID-19 despite not having symptoms, so social distance is important all of the time, not just if you feel sick.
 While on campus, stay six feet away from one another.